Best Weighted Blankets for Anxiety (2026): Research-Backed Picks

 Are weighted blankets safe for everyone?

-Weighted blankets are safe for most healthy adults and older children.
-They should NOT be used for infants, toddlers under 2, or anyone who cannot remove the blanket independently.
-People with respiratory conditions, circulation problems, or recent surgery should consult their doctor first.
+No. Weighted blankets should never be used for infants, toddlers, or anyone who cannot remove the blanket independently.
+People with breathing disorders, sleep apnea, circulation issues, reduced mobility, pregnancy, chronic pain, or recent surgery should ask a clinician before use.

 Our Top Pick: Bearaby Cotton Napper